frankheat/offsecnotes/content/web/vulnerabilities/http request smuggling/index.md

 ```

 {{< hint style=notes >}}
-**Note**: One limitation with this technique is that it will generally only capture data up until the parameter delimiter that is applicable for the smuggled request.
-For URL-encoded form submissions, this will be the `&` character, meaning that the content that is stored from the victim user's request will end at the first `&`, which might even appear in the query string
+One limitation with this technique is that it will generally only capture data up until the parameter delimiter that is applicable for the smuggled request.
+For URL-encoded form submissions, this will be the `&` character, meaning that the content that is stored from the victim user's request will end at the first `&`, which might even appear in the query string.
 {{< /hint >}}

 {{< hint style=tips >}}
-**Tip**: Another way to steal other users' responses is with the [Response queue poisoning](/web/vulnerabilities/http-request-smuggling/#response-queue-poisoning) technique.
+Another way to steal other users' responses is with the [Response queue poisoning](/web/vulnerabilities/http-request-smuggling/#response-queue-poisoning) technique.
 {{< /hint >}}

 ### Exploit reflected XSS